Yarn Match

 Under the hood: vanilla HTML, CSS and JavaScript on the frontend, a Python/Flask backend acting as a proxy to keep API keys server-side, Claude Haiku (vision) to read yarn labels and extract structured data, and the Ravelry API for pattern search filtered by yarn weight and yardage.

 Next, I'd like to add a functionality which would let users save a yarn stash, so they don't have to start a search everytime.
-That would mean migrating the frontend to React.
+That would mean migrating the frontend to Next.js and adding a database for user accounts and stash storage.

 SOLUTION